 In this section, you are asked to provide four separate case scenarios, which should be as recent as possible, ideally within the last two years.
-These should include one from each category 1-3 below, plus a case from either category 4 or 5:
+These should include one from each category 1-3 below, plus a case from either category 4 or 5.
+At least one of the cases should include a patient undergoing a course of treatment, rather than a single session: